CM-Cabinets Library User Guide

 Markers

 Drawer Front Markers are shallow drill holes made in the back of a drawer front to indicate which drawer it is.
 Drawers are numbered 1 to x from the bottom up.
 The markers are a series of holes representing the drawer number.
-One hole for drawer 1, 2 holes for drawer 2 etc.
+One hole for drawer 1, two holes for drawer 2 etc.

 These markers are placed in line with the bottom right hand side of the base of the drawer and can be offset from this position.
 So as to be hidden upon construction.